BounceBit-Labs/BounceBit-App-Store/README.md

 - **Link to App’s GitHub Repository**: For transparency into your app’s development and updates.

-### 4. Submit a Pull Request

-Once you have made the necessary changes and additions in your forked repository, submit a Pull Request (PR) to our main repository.
-In your PR, include a brief explanation of your app and the changes you've made.

-### 5. Review Process
+#### _Review Process_

-After submitting your PR, please allow up to one week for our team to review your app.
+After submitting your application, please allow up to one week for our team to review your app.
 We carefully evaluate each submission to ensure it meets our quality standards and offers value to our users.
-You will be notified once the review is complete and if your app is accepted to be listed on the BounceBit Store.
+You will be notified once the review is complete and invited to **create a BounceClub** if your app is accepted to be listed on the BounceBit Store.